Hachioji Museum, Soto Japan Heritage Center

 Ashurascope Installation Co., Ltd.

-We are one of the best in the country in spatial Spatial Production that utilize cutting-edge technology, such as projection mapping.
+We are one of the best in the country in Spatial Production that utilize cutting-edge technology, such as projection mapping.
 We hold patents related to projection, and with a wealth of experience utilizing our architectural knowledge, we are able to provide total Produce from planning, projection design, equipment selection, content production, and operation.

 URL: https://projectionmapping.biz